 Mont-Tremblant’s zip line is dubbed as the longest in Quebec.
 With more wonders than just a zip line, Mont-Tremblant is also famous for its ski resort, only seven kilometers away from the village proper.

 Having gotten its name from the local language, Mont-Tremblant means “trembling mountain.”

 This remarkable place also has a race track called Circuit Mont-Tremblant, which hosts Formula One, Can-Am, Trans-Am, and Champ Car World Series competitions.
 If you haven’t had an adventure like this, Quebec awaits you!

-Murdochville is the place to be if you want to go out-of-bounds skiing, and snowshoe expedition.
+Murdochville is the place to be if you want to go out of bounds skiing and snowshoe expedition.
 The Chich-chocs mountains are like a vast playground, mostly for adults.
-If you are adventurous enough, visit this great place and make beautiful memories!
+If adventurous enough, visit this incredible place and make beautiful memories!

 Quebec City Travel and Tour Packages

 Searching for the best hotels and affordable flights?
 Check out our complete list of Quebec City cheap hotels and resorts via Agoda, Booking, or you may also see available Airbnb properties in the city.